awsdocs/amazon-mq-developer-guide/doc_source/rabbitmq-defaults.md

    1. For **Apply to**, choose **Exchanges and queues** from the dropdown list\.

-   1. For **Priority**, enter an integer greater than all other policies in applied to the vhost\.
+   1. For **Priority**, enter an integer greater than all other policies applied to the vhost\.
 You can apply exactly one set of policy definitions to RabbitMQ queues and exchanges at any given time\.
 RabbitMQ chooses the matching policy with the highest priority value\.
 For more information about policy priorities and how to combine policies, see [Policies](https://www.rabbitmq.com/parameters.html#policies) in the RabbitMQ Server Documentation\.

    1. For **Definition**, add the following key\-value pairs:
       + **queue\-mode**=**lazy**\.
 Choose **String** from the dropdown list\.